jonashackt/mac-to-linux/README.md

 But nevertheless don't use plain RDP over the internet without VPN etc.!

-This is super cool: So just enter the system settings menu, click on `Sharing` and activate `Remote Desktop` and `Remote Control` on the machine you want to connect to.
+This is super cool: So just enter the system settings menu, click on `System` and `Remote Desktop`.
+In the tab `Desktop Sharing` activate the slider also named `Desktop Sharing` and `Remote Control` on the machine you want to connect to.

 Now on the client machine you need an RDP client.
 There are many around, like remmina https://software.manjaro.org/package/remmina#! or Thincast https://thincast.com/en .
-I tried Thincast and used my basement machines local network IP and the credentials from the Gnome Sharing menu.
+I tried Thincast and used my basement machines local network IP and the credentials from the Gnome Sharing menu (or your Tailscale host name :) ).
+Also use the user and password provided in the settings.
 And it worked like a charm:

 ![](docs/remote-desktop-with-gnome-sharing-and-thincast.png)